 How to Make Chipotle Corn Salsa with Roasted Chili

-Now there are only 3 simple steps for preparing fresh and zesty corn salsa from scratch:
+Now there are only 3 simple steps for preparing this fresh and zesty chipotle copycat recipe:

 - Once the roasted poblano pepper has steamed and cooled, peel off the waxy skin.
 Remove the seeds and chop the pepper.
 Seed and chop the jalapeno, onion, and cilantro.

 - Set out a large mixing bowl.
-Add the thawed corn, chopped poblano, jalapeno, onion, and cilantro.
+Add the thawed corn kernels, chopped poblano, jalapeno, onion, and cilantro.
 Mix in the lime and lemon juice.
 Salt and pepper generously.